February 16, 2024

 • Enhances overall energy efficiency.

-By focusing on personal devices active, hiveNet diverges from the approach of cooling entire server environments, which is common in traditional data centers.
+By focusing on personal devices active, Hivenet diverges from the approach of cooling entire server environments, which is common in traditional data centers.
 Traditional data center cooling mechanisms, which can consume up to 40% of the total electricity, are rendered unnecessary in our model, significantly cutting down energy consumption.

 Embracing hardware reuse

-Hive promotes hardware reuse, which includes leveraging existing hardware entities.
+Hivenet promotes hardware reuse, which includes leveraging existing hardware entities.
 This approach leads to environmental and economic benefits by reducing demand for new materials and supporting ethical labor practices.
 Computing equipment within data centers usually has a short lifespan, ranging from three to five years, thus contributing to the accumulation of electronic waste once they become obsolete.

-Advantages of distributed cloud storage with Hive
+Advantages of distributed cloud storage with Hivenet

-• HiveNet uses 30% less energy in day-to-day operations compared to traditional data centers, contributing to a lower carbon footprint.
+• Hivenet uses 30% less energy in day-to-day operations compared to traditional data centers, contributing to a lower carbon footprint.

-• By leveraging unused storage on personal devices, hiveNet avoids building new infrastructure, resulting in 77% less carbon emissions than centralized cloud data centers.
+• By leveraging unused storage on personal devices, Hivenet avoids building new infrastructure, resulting in 77% less carbon emissions than centralized cloud data centers.

-• HiveNet strategically prioritizes nodes in regions where electricity is sourced from cleaner technologies, amplifying its efforts to curb its carbon footprint relative to traditional data centers.
+• Hivenet strategically prioritizes nodes in regions where electricity is sourced from cleaner technologies, amplifying its efforts to curb its carbon footprint relative to traditional data centers.

-Moreover, the reduction in energy usage for hiveNet's day-to-day operations translates into not only ecological benefits but also financial savings for users compared to centralized data center storage models.
+Moreover, the reduction in energy usage for Hivenet's day-to-day operations translates into not only ecological benefits but also financial savings for users compared to centralized data center storage models.

-Comparing the footprint: hiveNet vs. traditional data centers
+Comparing the footprint: Hivenet vs. traditional data centers

 Carbon footprint comparison: HiveNet vs. Traditional Data Centers

-In terms of environmental footprint, hiveNet significantly surpasses traditional data centers.
+In terms of environmental footprint, Hivenet significantly surpasses traditional data centers.
 Traditionally, data centers are significant energy consumers, accounting for about 1% of the world’s energy use as of 2020.

-In contrast, hiveNet offers several environmental benefits compared to traditional centralized cloud storage services:
+In contrast, Hivenet offers several environmental benefits compared to traditional centralized cloud storage services:

 • It reduces the carbon footprint of cloud storage by 77%